seebq/geokit-gem/README.markdown

 from a GeoLoc object.
 GeoLoc extends LatLng, so you also get lat/lng AND the Mappable modeule goodness for free.

-geocoders.rb contains all the geocoder implemenations.
-All the gercoders inherit from a common base (class Geocoder) and implement the private method do_geocode.
+geocoders.rb contains all the geocoder implementations.
+All the geocoders inherit from a common base (class Geocoder) and implement the private method do_geocode.

+query_cache.rb contains the mechanism for query caching.
+It includes a disk caching mechanism by default, that must be enabled through settings.
+It is not used by default.

 ## WRITING YOUR OWN GEOCODERS